An increasingly popular career choice, teaching is enjoying a resurgence of interest as following or even, a calling.

 Teacher training is available in several different forms all of which are within the three routes to teaching, employment based teacher training, undergraduate teacher training and postgraduate teacher training.

 The undergraduate route is a three or four year course for a Bachelor of Education qualification, combining a degree with initial teacher training.
 It requires a minimum of two A level subjects and is a popular route for many primary school teachers.
-Find out what teacher training courses are available at SSG Services, providers of the best quality education.
+Find out what teacher training courses are available, search for providers of the best quality education.

 A BA or BSc with QTS (Qualified Teacher Status) is another possible route for undergraduates, covering initial teacher training and studying for a degree and takes three to four years full-time or four to six years part-time.